top of page

 • Identify as an emotional or mindless eater?

-If you answered yes to any of those questions, you may benefit from a new and sustainable way of eating and taking care of your body.
-Intuitive eating is an evidence-based approach that helps people move toward a more positive relationship with food, movement, their bodies, and themselves.
+If you answered yes to any of those questions, you may benefit from this more sustainable way of eating and taking care of your health.

 Find the principles of Intuitive Eating here: https://www.intuitiveeating.org/10-principles-of-intuitive-eating

-• Explore how feelings and emotions impact on your eating
+• Understand how feelings and emotions impact your eating

-• Find ways to be kind and compassionate to yourself and your body
+• Be more kind and compassionate to yourself and your body

-• Learn to enjoy moving your body in a way that feels good
+• Be able to move your body in a way that feels good

-• Live a fulfilling life not dictated by food rules and the scales
+• Live a more fulfilling life not dictated by food rules and scales

 Nourish & Thrive dietitians are very sensitive to the impact of weight and body-related conversations on children, especially when they are connected with food.
 Our perspectives and practices are informed by: